robabram/salty-orm/README.md

 This ORM was written to make it easy to write python command line utilities that perform maintenance and queries on the Django backend database.

-The Salty-ORM is very similar to Django's ORM, including supporting queries using Q type object similar to Django's ORM.
+The Salty-ORM is very similar to Django's ORM, including supporting queries using a Q object similar to Django's ORM.

 **Examples**